 For comparison, when we specified a sample proportion of remaining variation equal to 10%, a sample size of 144 was required for significance.
 Getting into the spirit of the population variation method, we can talk about it like this.
 If the population effect size is 0.10 and n=155, then with 80% probability we'll get a sample effect size large enough for significance.
 How big does the sample effect size have to be?
 Running sampvar2.sas, it turns out that with n=155, you need a sample a=0.092 for significance.
-So if a=0.10 in the population and n=155, the probability that the sample a exceeds 0.092 is equal to 0.80.
+So if a=0.10 in the population and n=155, the probability that the sample a > 0.092 = 0.80.